thecoshman/http/http.md

     Generate a passwordless, single-use TLS self-signed certificate and use it for this session.

+    On MacOS the certificate does actually have a password, password, because the platform libssl implementation refuses to import PKCS12 certificates without one.

     Exclusive with --ssl.
 Default: false.

   --auth [USERNAME[:PASSWORD]]